-Rational emotive therapy (RET)
+Rational Emotive Therapy (RET)

 Rational emotive therapy (RET) generally views human beings as having the potential for both rational and irrational thinking.
-As a result, RET works by helping individuals accept who they are and that they will continue to make mistakes, but that as they learn to accept themselves making these mistakes learn to live at peace with themselves.
+As a result, RET works by helping individuals accept who they are, and that they will continue to make mistakes, but as they learn to accept themselves making these mistakes, they learn to live at peace with themselves.

 Common therapeutic techniques and procedures include:

-- disrupting irrational belief systems
+- Disrupting your irrational belief systems

-- doing cognitive homework
+- Doing your cognitive homework

-- changing one’s language and using humor.
+- Changing your language and using humor.